 However, if you just go for the core module alone, you miss out on deeper modules on plant care and biology, and on all of the main environmental factors involved in a grow—knowing and understanding how to manipulate all these variables strategically and deliberately and how your plants will respond is what will take you from beginner to pro.

-You’ll also miss out on an introductory module on equipment, strain selection and how marijuana grows.
-You can research that on sites like this, of course, but it’s handy to have all in one place.
+You’ll also miss out on an introductory module on equipment, strain selection, and how marijuana grows.
+You can research that on sites like this, of course, but it’s handy to have it all in one place.